 Not impossible-there are priests who've lost their faith, or disagree with some of the Catholic doctrines.

 Reasonable Authority Figure: Father George Coyne, PhD, who works at the Vatican's Observatory, is directly presented as this.
-He points out that the Bible was written 2-4 thousand years before what we know as science was ever developed, so any suggestions that the Bible is a scientific text is dubious at best.
+He points out that the Bible was written 2-4 thousand years before what we know as science was ever developed, so any suggestions that the Bible is a scientific text are dubious at best.
 To hammer the point home, Bill interlaces this segment with segments of Ken Ham, leader of "Answers in Genesis," a religious group that claims that the Bible is meant to be taken literally and is an accurate history of the Earth.